Watts-College/watts-course-policies/index.md

 ## Academic Integrity

 Academic honesty is expected of all students in all examinations, papers, laboratory work, academic transactions, and records.
 All submissions by a student are expected to be the student’s original work.
 Material that violates this requirement in any way, or that constitutes any form of dishonesty, cheating, fabrication, the facilitation of academic dishonesty, and/or plagiarism, may result in the student receiving sanctions that include, but are not limited to, appropriate grade penalties, course failure (indicated on the transcript as a grade of ‘E’), course failure due to academic dishonesty (indicated on the transcript as a grade of ‘XE’), loss of registration privileges, disqualification, suspension, and dismissal from the university.
-Please see the official ASU Policy on Cheating and Plagiarism (Policy Statement 08-02) for more details about the consequences of academic dishonesty.
+Please see the official ASU Policy on Cheating and Plagiarism for more details about the consequences of academic dishonesty.
 It is accessible online at: [https://provost.asu.edu/academic-integrity](https://provost.asu.edu/academic-integrity)

-If students have questions about appropriate submissions or methods of citation or have extenuating circumstances, they should contact their instructor prior to submitting materials and prior to the assignment deadline..
+If students have questions about appropriate submissions or methods of citation or have extenuating circumstances, they should contact their instructor prior to submitting materials and prior to the assignment deadline.

-Anyone in violation of these policies is subject to sanctions.

 ### Electronic Review of Written Submissions
 To ensure compliance with academic integrity policies, written submissions will be submitted to TurnItIn, or a similar plagiarism detection program.
 Submission of any writing assignment in the course to the professor constitutes consent by the student for the instructor to upload the paper to check against any anti-plagiarism database.